kerschke/flacco/README.md

 News
 ----

+* April 15, 2016: flacco 1.3 has been submitted to CRAN.
 * January 22, 2016: flacco 1.2 has been submitted to CRAN.
 * November 26, 2015: flacco 1.1 has been submitted to CRAN.
 * October 28, 2015: It is done! flacco 1.0 is released on CRAN!